 Unique opportunities for BSW students: Some of the unique opportunities the BSW program offers students include:

-- Field internship offerings in Washington, D.C., internationally, or in more than 250 social services agencies in Alabama
+- Practicum education offerings in Washington, D.C., internationally, or in more than 250 social services agencies in Alabama and beyond

 - A social work honors program